misterhat/livelook/README.md

 ### livelook.searchUserShares(username, query, done)
 search a user's shares for a query. nicotine users max out at 50 by default.

+### livelook.getUserInfo(username, done)
+get a user's description (biography), picture (avatar) as a buffer, upload slots, queue size and slots free.

+### livelook.getFolderContents(username, folder, done)
+get a list of all the files in the specified folder.

+### livelook.downloadFile(username, file, [fileStart = 0])
+download a file from a user. this returns a `ReadableStream`, and will also emit a `queue` event with its position if we can't download it immediately. pass in `fileStart` to indicate where to begin downloading the file (to resume interrupted downloads).

+## how it works

+soulseek is partially peer-to-peer, but still relies on a central server for chat rooms, messaging, piercing firewalls and finding peers.

+first we set up a local server to accept peer connections (and port forward with nat pmp or upnp if possible). then we connect to slsknet.org (or any other soulseek server) as a separate client and login. we can now begin to chat and browse.

+we can connect to peers by fetching their ip and port based on their username from the soulseek server, but if they aren't port-forwarded this will fail. the next step is to send a connection request via the soulseek server to tell them to connect to us. if this fails, there is no way for them to connect to us. this is why it's a good idea to enable nat pmp or port forward manually.

 ## see also

 * [museek-plus](https://github.com/eLvErDe/museek-plus) by @eLvErDe